Staff

 Office Staff

 Jon founded ASL Spring (formerly Drunkhands ASL) in 2020.
-He is a heritage signer (ASL is his first language) and proceeded to earn his Bachelor of Arts in American Sign Language from Gardner-Webb University in 2016.
+He is a heritage signer (ASL is his first language) and earned his Bachelor of Arts in American Sign Language from Gardner-Webb University in 2016, where he also completed coursework in Teaching American Sign Language.